 A website needs to be hosted on a web server in order to make it accessible to users via the internet.

 Hosting involves housing, serving and maintaining files so that your potential customers are able to view the site contents – essentially it acts as the gateway between your website and the web itself.

-Alternatively you can buy a hosting service from a separate company if you like.
+You should look at buying a hosting service from a separate company if you like.
 Those that have built their own website obviously need to pay for a hosting service, too.

 There are plenty of companies that provide free hosting space – BT and Google are just two.
-However, free services may have limited facilities.
+However, free services may have very limited facilities.